ys/bonjour/content/_index.en.md

 ---
-title: "👋"
+title: "✌️ Bonjour Yannick"
+seotitle: "✌️ Bonjour Yannick - Stories and pictures"
-description: "Some tiny stories, pictures, books and a cup of black coffee"
+description: "Some stories, pictures, books and a cup of black coffee"
+summary: "Some stories, pictures, books and a cup of black coffee"
 date: 2017-10-26T22:57:50+02:00
 draft: false
 hideSubscribe: true